Karroteu/Karroteu/README.md

 ## Hi there 👋

-### 🔭 I’m currently working on my own frontend toy-framework
+### 🔭 I’m currently working on language learning website
-### 🌱 I’m currently learning Vue.js and node.js
+### 🌱 As of today I'm learning node.js with Vue.js and mongoDB
 ### ⚡ Fun fact: in 2019 KGHM Polska Miedż mined record-breaking amount of silver - 1417 tons!
 <!--
 **Karroteu/Karroteu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.